mousepad01/nn_on_palinca/README.md

-# Can a simple neural network model pradict who's behind keystrokes?
+# Can a simple neural network model predict who's behind keystrokes?
 This is a simple experiment, to verify whether a (basic) nn model can detect patterns in keystroke timestamps